Notice – Law Student Registration with State Bar Authorities; Character & Fitness Reminders and Required Disclosures

 Procedures for Compliance With On-Going Duty to Update Admissions Application: All students are expected to familiarize themselves with the policies and rules outlined in the Student Handbook.
 The 2022-2023 Student Handbook (see section: Law School Procedures for Admissions Application Supplements, Pg.
 69) clearly outlines the procedures for notifying the Law School regarding changes to your admissions application.
 Please note that those procedures require disclosure of any responsive information regarding incidents that have occurred to date on or before October 1st.
 You must disclose any responsive information that arises during your time in law school as soon as possible after the incident occurs.

 After October 1st of the student’s first year of study, neither the Administrative Committee nor the Admissions Committee will accept character and fitness amendment requests regarding conduct that occurred prior to matriculation at Cornell Law School.

-If you are unsure about whether or not a matter must be disclosed, you should consult with me or Aimée Houghton, Assistant Dean for Graduate Legal Studies, if you are an LLM candidate.
 The failure to promptly disclose information responsive to the admissions application, or the disclosure itself depending on its nature, may result in cancellation of any scholarship, withdrawal of your admission offer, honor code proceedings, dismissal from Cornell Law School, rescission or cancellation of any degree conferred by Cornell Law School, or other disciplinary sanctions, including reporting to the state bar authorities in the jurisdictions where you register for the bar exam.

 Please feel free to make an appointment to see me or Dean Houghton if you would like to discuss issues related to bar admission or bar registration.